Our Inclusion Leader

 Key Stage 2 – Year 6

-- 43% of SEND pupils achieved the expected standard in reading, maths and English grammar, punctuation and spelling.
-14% of pupils with SEND achieved above the expected standard for writing
+- 20% of pupils with SEND achieved the expected standards in reading and maths.
+40% of children with SEND achieved the expected standard in writing and English grammar, punctuation and spelling.
+30% of the children with SEND achieved the expected standard for science

 Key Stage 1 – Year 2

-- 13/81 pupils were on the SEND register, 4 children with EHCPs
+- 7/88 pupils were on the SEND register (4 children with EHCPs)

 Who can I contact for further information?